yogeshwaranm-turing/amazon-agentic/envs/hr_payroll/tools/interface_1/policy.md

 - Error messages should be user-friendly and abstracted.
 For instance, instead of returning a technical error, the system should say, “This worker is no longer eligible for assignment.”

-- When a new entity is created—such as a user profile or time entry—the system should return the complete object along with its newly generated ID.

 - The system must check roles before performing sensitive actions.
 Only users with roles like HR manager or admin should be allowed to deactivate users or assign workers.

 - The system should avoid over-fetching data.
 Summaries, such as those for payroll totals or time aggregates, should return only the most relevant fields.